Small Matching Grants

 - Special Statewide projects, which address one or more statewide historic preservation needs identified by the Division.
 Applications for these projects are solicited by the Division within the regular grant cycle announcement.

 Applications are evaluated on a competitive basis by a Grant Review Panel appointed by the Secretary of State.
-The criteria for evaluation includes historic significance, endangerment, appropriateness of the preservation treatment proposed, administrative capability of the organization, adequacy of technical and financial resources, educational potential, economic benefits, and public good resulting from the project.
+The criteria for evaluation includes historic significance, endangerment, appropriateness of the proposed project, administrative capability of the organization, adequacy of technical and financial resources, educational potential, economic benefits, and public good resulting from the project.

 Grant Award and Match